-The Assessment Team
+The MAP Team

-The Assessment Team is a critical part of the MAP process.
+The MAP Team is a critical part of the MAP process.
 This internal team leads the MAP process at the museum and is accountable for completion and compliance.
-It is responsible for doing for the bulk of the work to complete materials and the modules in the MAP Portal.
-It is responsible for conducting the assessment and integrating it into the museum's planning and implementation process.
+The members of this core team are responsible for doing for the bulk of the work to complete materials and the modules in the MAP Portal.
+They are responsible for conducting the assessment and integrating it into the museum's planning and implementation process.
 Members of the team can change if needed during the MAP process.
 Being on the Team involves a significant time commitment (see chart on next page).
+Museums report that they meet weekly or bi-weekly over about three months to complete Part One of the Workbook before the site visit.

 Who should be on this team?
-People with the:
+Consider a combination of people with the: